MicrosoftDocs/azure-reference-other/studio-module-reference/train-vowpal-wabbit-version-8-model.md

 + Use the output of another **Train Vowpal Wabbit Version 8** module in the same experiment.

-+ Locate a saved model in the **Trained Models** group of Studio’s left navigation pane, and drag it in to your experiment.
++ Locate a saved model in the **Trained Models** group of Studio (classic)’s left navigation pane, and drag it in to your experiment.

 1. Add the **Train Vowpal Wabbit Version 8** module to your experiment.